microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-reviews-api.md

 ## Step 2: Create an access review

-*Tip:* You require the *AccessReview.ReadWrite.All* permission to create (POST) an access review.
+*Tip:* You require the *AccessReview.ReadWrite.All* permission to create an access review.

 Create an access review for external identities for the security group, with the following settings:
 + It is a self-reviewing access review.
+In this case, users under review will self-attest to their need for access.
 + This is a one-time access review.
 + The review scope applies to **Guest users** only.
+This limits the access review to just the Azure AD B2B guest users in your directory.
 + Apply disable and delete action to denied guest users.
+In this case, the denied guest user's sign in is blocked for 30 days prior to being deleted from the tenant.
+[Learn more about the implications of this action](https://docs.microsoft.com/azure/active-directory/governance/create-access-review#create-one-or-more-access-reviews).

-For more information about the parameters required in the request body of these examples, see the [Access Reviews API Reference]().
+For more information about the parameters required in the request body of these examples, see the [Access Reviews API Reference](https://docs.microsoft.com/graph/api/resources/accessreviewsv2-root?view=graph-rest-beta).

 ### Request